easyCZ/UoE-Projects/EPL/CW2/example4.md

-Although it is relatively straightforward to translate a markdown language to HTML or LaTeX text directly, we ask you instead to do this via a 'pretty-printing' library, which is essentially a simple domain-specific language embedded in Scala.
+Although it is relatively straightforward to translate a markdown language to HTML or LaTeX text directly, we ask you instead to do this via a `pretty-printing` library, which is essentially a simple domain-specific language embedded in Scala.
 One advantage of this approach is that it separates out some low-level concerns (such as dealing with indentation of nested structures properly) from the